Annbot/loopback-example/README.md

 Term|Definition
 :--|:--
-App|Short for "application"
+App|Short for "application", in most cases this means the current demo being viewed.
-Demo|Short for "demonstration", examples and tutorials are both considered "demos" Example|Source code and basic instructions on how to run the demo app, does not include step-by-step instructions
+Demo|Short for "demonstration", examples and tutorials are both considered "demos".
+Example|Source code and basic instructions on how to run the demo app, does not include step-by-step instructions.
+|Repo|Short for "repository", in most cases it refers to a "GitHub" repository.
-|Tutorial|Includes step-by-step instructions on how to build the demo app
+|Tutorial|Includes step-by-step instructions on how to build the demo app.
 |WIP|Short for "work in progress", meaning either some of the source code is missing or the instructions may not be complete.

 ###Getting started